treyormsbee/puppet-ldirectord/README.md

 ## Module Description

 Installs ldirectord from the mainteners website, from puppet source, or from package.
-Provides new type, to confiure load balancer entries.
+Provides new type, to configure load balancer entries.

 ## Setup